-California Baptist University Physician Assistant program will prepare graduates who are globally minded and academically prepared to provide quality health care in their communities and to under-served populations.
-In support of the university's mission, the program will fulfill the "Core-4" outcomes by producing students that are academically prepared, biblically rooted, globally minded and equipped to serve.
+CBU's physician assistant program will prepare graduates who are globally minded and academically prepared to provide quality health care in their communities and to underserved populations.
+In support of the university's mission, the program will fulfill the "Core 4" outcomes by producing students that are academically prepared, biblically rooted, globally minded and equipped to serve.

-- CBU PA program graduates will become leaders in the community and in the profession.
+- Graduates of CBU's PA program will become leaders in the community and in the profession.

-- CBU PA program will have established relationships with community health systems.
+- CBU's PA program will have established relationships with community health systems.

-- CBU PA program will have established clinical sites in medically underserved areas.
+- CBU's PA program will have established clinical sites in medically underserved areas.

-- CBU PA program will have established inter-professional relationships with other programs within CBU and with other local institutions.
+- CBU's PA program will have established interprofessional relationships with other programs within CBU and with other local institutions.

-- Graduates of the CBU PA program will return to the institution as PA educators.
+- Graduates of CBU's PA program will return to the institution as PA educators.

-The Master of Science in Physician Assistant Studies (MSPAS) program will prepare entry level medical professionals to augment the physician (MD and DO) in providing medical and patient care responsibilities within the health care system.
+The Master of Science in Physician Assistant Studies program will prepare entry-level medical professionals to augment the physician (MD and DO) in providing medical and patient care responsibilities within the health care system.
 The program will encourage graduates to provide service to underserved populations.
 The physician assistant program will graduate students who will be able to: